 Examples: Potatoes, rice, grains, beans, lentils

 Starchy carbohydrates are carbohydrates made up of long chains of sugars, and more starch than simple carbohydrates.
 Common sources of starchy complex carbohydrates include; oatmeal, potatoes, rice, grains, beans and lentils.
 Starchy complex carbohydrates eventually break down into glucose in the body, and can therefore serve as a good source of energy.
-Compared to simple carbohydrates, starchy carbohydrate take longer to digest and therefore their energy release is slower.
-However, one of the major concerns with these types of carbohydrate is not that they are high in starch, but rather that they are typically found in refined formats such as breads, crackers, noodles and pastries.
-The reason for this concern is because starchy carbohydrates like grains when made into a flour contain 10,000 times more surface area than the actual whole grain itself (think rice vs. rice noodle, or steel cut oatmeal vs. granola bar).
+Compared to simple carbohydrates, starchy carbohydrate takes longer to digest and therefore their energy release is slower.
+However, one of the major concerns with these types of carbohydrate is not that they are high in starch, but rather that they are typically found in refined grain formats such as white bread, crackers, noodles and pastries.
+The reason for this concern is because starchy carbohydrates like grains when made into a flour contain 10,000 times more surface area than the actual whole grain itself (think rice vs. rice noodle or steel-cut oatmeal vs. granola bar).
 This means that they are digested more like a simple carbohydrate than a starchy one.
-These types of refined foods are more quickly digested and sugars are absorbed into the blood stream faster.
+These types of refined foods are more quickly digested and sugars are absorbed into the bloodstream faster.
 Therefore it is important to focus on starchy complex carbohydrates in their whole format, over those made out of their flours.